 The 1-on-1 ST MLP with a constraint code of "PD-CMT", and the n-on-1 ST MLP with a constraint code of "COMCYC" whenever n number of associated CTs (n>1) are committed in a given hour and the ST also has a commitment for that hour.
-If the ST does not have a commitment for that hour then no ST commitment is created since when not using the PSU model the CT and ST must be committed independently.
+If the ST does not have a commitment for that hour then an ST constraint is not created since when not using the PSU model the CT and ST must be committed independently.